kc3-lang/kc3/README.md

      and the dynamic libraries will still be found

  - build system
-   - use shipped `runj` as a git submodule to parallelize configure and update_sources
+   - use `runj` to parallelize configure and update_sources
-   - use shipped `sort` as a git submodule to have a portable sort algorithm that gives consistent results across Linux and BSD.
+   - use `sort` to have a portable sort algorithm that gives consistent results across all operating systems.

  - test infrastructure
    - modular test infrastructure with test/test.subr and test/test_runner
-   - use shipped `runj` to call test_runner in parallel
+   - use `runj` to call test_runner in parallel
-   - removed ugly `sleep 2` that slowed each ikc3 test
+   - removed `sleep 2` that slowed each ikc3 test
-   - all tests suites run in under 30 seconds now compared to more than 5 minutes before
+   - all test suites run in under 30 seconds now compared to more than 5 minutes before

  - HTTPd
    - limit acceptor loop using defcounter
    - achieved securelevel(2) after load_app() by moving all
-     `def*` into proper modules
+     `def*` into proper modules and using `defcounter`
+   - apply unveil filesystem permissions, works on OpenBSD

  - window
    - demo